WORDS BY KELSEY VERBOOM | JANUARY 6, 2021

 When to visit

 Canada is lucky to have the longest heli-skiing season in the industry.
-At CMH, you can visit starting in December and until the end of April.
+At CMH, heli-skiings begins in December and continues until the end of April.
 That’s five months of primo heli options to pick from.
-From those, choosing the best time to come really depends on the type of skiing you enjoy, your budget, and trip availability.
+From those, choosing the best time to go heli-skiing really depends on the type of skiing you enjoy, your budget, and trip availability.
 Each month holds something different: